-Limelight hydrangeas can get quite large, so they make a good landscape specimen plant but they do need a bit of room to spread.
-They work well in a cottage garden, with their neutral colors and floriferous nature through three seasons.
-Hydrangeas don't like to compete with other plants at their base so it's best to avoid planting aggressive ground cover plants around them (like vinca or pachysandra).
+Limelight hydrangeas make a good landscape specimen plant but they do need room to spread.
+The shrub does not like to compete with other plants at its base so it's best to avoid planting aggressive ground cover plants around them (like vinca or pachysandra).
 Give them a good natural mulch like shredded pine bark.
-Avoid dyed mulches as these can encourage mildew growth.

-Paniculata hydrangeas do like some sun to bloom, but can be grown in partial shade.
-If summers are on the warmer side where you are, it's best to choose a planting location with morning and not afternoon, as hot afternoon sun in the summer can cause the blooms to dry out.
-If you live in a colder zone, feel free to plant your hydrangeas in full sun, but avoid a windy spot.
+The ideal amount of sunlight depends on your climate.
+In warm climates, it is best to choose a planting location with partial sun in the morning and not afternoon, as hot afternoon sun in the summer can cause the blooms to dry out.
+If you live in a colder zone, you can plant your hydrangea in full sun, but avoid a windy spot.

-Hydrangeas in general prefer a rich well-drained soil.
-For paniculata hydrangeas, a slightly acidic soil works well; you can achieve this by adding peat moss and or coffee grounds to the planting area.
-A pine mark mulch will also lend some mild acidity as it breaks down.
-If your hydrangea's roots become exposed over time, add more soil and compost to keep them protected.
+Hydrangeas in general prefer a rich, well-drained soil.
+For paniculata hydrangeas, a slightly acidic with a pH between 6.1-7.0 works well.
+Unlike other hydrangea types, the soil pH does not affect Limelight's bloom color.
+If the shallow roots become exposed over time, add more soil and compost to keep them protected.

-Hydrangeas don't normally require extra watering, but if there are more than a few days of drought in summer, give your hydrangea a good deep watering once or twice a week as needed to mimic rainfall.
+Hydrangeas have moderate watering needs once they are established.
+They do best in evenly moist soil.
+In a dry spell, give your hydrangea a good deep watering once or twice a week as needed to mimic rainfall.

 Temperature and Humidity